casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 * `metadataMutability` - The `MetadataMutability` modality dictates whether the metadata of minted NFTs can be updated.
 This argument is passed in as a `u8` value and is required at the time of installation.

-* `mintingmode?` - The `MintingMode` modality dictates the access to the `mint()` entry point in the NFT contract.
+* `mintingmode` - The `MintingMode` modality dictates the access to the `mint()` entry point in the NFT contract.
 This optional parameter will default to restricting access to the installer of the contract. **This parameter cannot be changed once the contract has been installed**.

-* `holdermode?` - The `NFTHolderMode` modality dictates which entities can hold NFTs.
+* `holdermode` - The `NFTHolderMode` modality dictates which entities can hold NFTs.
 This optional parameter will default to a mixed mode, allowing either `Accounts` or `Contracts` to hold NFTs. **This parameter cannot be changed once the contract has been installed**.

-* `burnMode?` - The `BurnMode` modality dictates whether minted NFTs can be burnt.
+* `burnMode` - The `BurnMode` modality dictates whether minted NFTs can be burnt.
 This optional parameter will allow tokens to be burnt by default. **This parameter cannot be changed once the contract has been installed**.

 Further information on CEP-78 modality options can be found in the base [cep-78-enhanced-nft](https://github.com/ACStoneCL/cep-78-enhanced-nft) repository on GitHub.